carbon-design-system/carbon-website-archive/src/content/guidelines/iconography/contribution.md

 It's the goal of this library to make sure icons can be modified with CSS to change it's __color__ (`fill`) and __size__ (`width`, `height`).

-Run SVG XML code through <a href="https://jakearchibald.github.io/svgomg/" target=blank>SVGOMG</a>
+<p>Run SVG XML code through <a href="https://jakearchibald.github.io/svgomg/" target=blank>SVGOMG</a>
-Inspect the code and make sure that your XML doesn't include the following:
+Inspect the code and make sure that your XML doesn't include the following:</p>

 - `<style>` tags
 - `<g>` tags